-As at 31 December 2021 the Board was composed of two Independent Non-Executive Directors, one Non-Executive Director and two Executive Directors, who are the CEO Europe and the Head of Legal and Compliance Europe who is licensed as Approved Director of HSA.
-Following the retirement of the Group CEO being the Non-Executive Director and the Chairman of the Board on 31 December 2021 the Group CUO was appointed as new Non-Executive Director and Chairwoman of the Board effective as of 1 January 2022.
+As at 31 December 2022, the Board was composed of two Non-Executive Directors, one Independent Director and two Executive Directors, who are the CEO Europe and the Head of Legal and Compliance Europe, who is licensed as Approved Director of HSA.
+Effective 01 January 2022, the Group CUO was appointed as Non-Executive Director and Chair of the Board.

-The composition of the Board as at 31 December 2021 was as follows:
+The composition of the Board as at 31 December 2022 was as follows:

-- Mr. Bronislaw Edmund Masojada (Non-Executive Director and Chairman) - Mr. Robert Dietrich (Executive Director) - Mrs. Andrea Schmid (Executive Director) - Mr. Victor H. van der Kwast (Independent Non-Executive Director) - Mr. Thomas Hürlimann (Independent Non-Executive Director)
+- Mrs. Joanne Musselle (Non-Executive Director and Chair) - Mr. Robert Dietrich (Executive Director) - Mrs. Andrea Schmid (Executive Director) - Mr. Victor H. van der Kwast (Non-Executive Director) - Mr. Thomas Hürlimann (Non-Executive Director)